shamalli/mapbox/wp-content/plugins/disable-gutenberg/readme.txt

 **More Tools**

-Here is a description of the tools available by clicking the "More Tools" link.
+The settings include a "More Tools" link.
+Clicking it toggles open some advanced options:

+* Classic Widgets - Restores Classic Widgets
 * Disable Nag - Disables "Try Gutenberg" nag
-* Enable Frontend - Enables the frontend Gutenberg stylesheet
+* Enable Frontend - Enables frontend block stylesheet
-* Whitelist Options - Displays the Whitelist settings
+* Whitelist Options - Displays the whitelist settings
 * Plugin Menu Item - Hides the Disable Gutenberg menu item
 * Gutenberg Menu Item - Hides the Gutenberg plugin menu item (for WP less than 5.0)
 * Display Edit Links - Displays "Add New (Classic)" menu links and Classic/Block edit links
 * ACF Support - Enables the Custom Fields Meta Box (ACF plugin disables by default)
 * Reset Options - Restores the default plugin options

-If there are any questions about these items or anything else, feel free to [contact me directly](https://perishablepress.com/contact/) or post in the [WP Support Forums](https://wordpress.org/support/plugin/disable-gutenberg/).
+If there are any questions about these items or anything else, feel free to [contact me directly](https://plugin-planet.com/support/#contact) or post in the [WP Support Forums](https://wordpress.org/support/plugin/disable-gutenberg/).

 **Uninstalling**